-Lawmakers in New York have already signalled their hope to expand sports betting when the legislative session begins in 2019.
-An expanded sports betting bill would be likely to address the question of allowing other gaming facilities to apply for a licence, such as race tracks and tribal casinos, as well the possibility of online betting.
+Lawmakers in New York have already signaled their hope to expand sports betting when the legislative session begins in 2019.
+An expanded sports betting bill would be likely to address the question of allowing other gaming facilities to apply for a license, such as race tracks and tribal casinos, as well the possibility of online betting.

 Since the sportsbooks at the four casinos have not officially opened yet, we do not know exactly what they will look like.
 However, judging by the physical sportsbooks already opened in nearby New Jersey and Pennsylvania, we can expect an exciting experience for bettors.
 Expect TV screens to watch live sports as you bet, electronic betting kiosks, lounge seating and bars.

 At the moment, there are no legal online betting options in New York, and new legislation will be required in order to change that.

 The good news is that new legislation may not be too far off.
 There has been a willingness from lawmakers to introduce a new sports betting bill in 2019 to update the 2013 bill which is currently in effect.